google/WebFundamentals/src/content/en/updates/posts/2016/05/houdini.md

 drafts* with the goal to get them accepted by the W3C to become actual web standards.
 They set themselves a few high-level goals, turned them into specification drafts which in turn gave birth to a set of supporting, lower-level specification drafts.
-The combination of these drafts is what is usually meant when someone is talking about “Houdini”.
-At the time of writing, the [list of drafts][Houdini Drafts] is still incomplete and some of the drafts are mere placeholders.
+The collection of these drafts is what is usually meant when someone talks about “Houdini”.
+At the time of writing, the [list of drafts][Houdini Drafts] is incomplete and some of the drafts are mere placeholders.
 That’s how early in development of Houdini we are.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/EUlIxr8mk7s" frameborder="0" allowfullscreen></iframe>

 *Disclaimer:* I want to give a quick overview of the Houdini drafts so you have *an idea of what kind of problems Houdini tries to tackle.
 As far as the current *state of the specs allow, I’ll try to give code examples, as well.
-Keeping that *in mind, please be aware that all of these specs are *drafts* and very *volatile.
-There’s no guarantee that these code samples are even remotely *correct in the future or that any of these drafts become reality at all.
+Please be *aware that all of these specs are *drafts* and very volatile.
+There’s no *guarantee that these code samples will be even remotely correct in the future or *that any of these drafts become reality.

 ## The specifications